Massive MIMO Adaptive Modulation and Coding Using Online Deep Learning Algorithm: Structure of the proposed algorithm

 \subsection{Neural Network Model}

-In this work, we propose using a simple neural network for binary classification with two hidden layers.
+In this work, we propose using the simplest neural network for binary classification without hidden layers (logistic regression).
 This model is lightweight, fast trainable, and robust to the environmental changes in the online-learning setting.